biomarkersParkinson/paradigma/README.md

 ## Installation

 The package is available in PyPI and requires [Python 3.11](https://www.python.org/downloads/) or higher.
+ParaDigMa has been officially tested on Python 3.11 and 3.12.
+While it may work on newer versions (e.g., 3.13), compatibility has not been verified.

 It can be installed using:

 ```bash
 pip install paradigma